Beyond Zero-Allocation

 MLIR->>OS: Optimal OS allocation<br>& LLVM Compilation

-This approach maintains the developer experience that Clef programmers expect while providing the performance characteristics that systems programming demands.
-The async operations compile to native code with no runtime dependencies, but they coordinate complex execution patterns through OS-level mechanisms when the problem domain requires it.
+This is meant to hold the developer experience Clef programmers expect while providing the performance characteristics systems programming demands.
+The async operations are designed to compile to native code with no runtime dependencies, coordinating execution patterns through OS-level mechanisms when the problem domain requires it.

-Consider how this differs from traditional managed async implementations.
+This differs from traditional managed async implementations.
 In managed runtimes, async operations rely on runtime services for task scheduling, continuation management, and coordination.
-Our async implementation inverts this relationship by analyzing the complete async computation graph at compile time, including closure capture patterns, and generating specialized coordination code for each application.
-This inversion puts some burden of knowledge on the developer, even if it’s general additional awareness of the targeted system.
-But we believe that the trade is well worth the exchange by not having to undercut an application’s design in order to adapt to a managed runtime’s costs and constraints.
+Our async design inverts that relationship: it would analyze the full async computation graph at compile time, including closure capture patterns, and generate coordination code for each application.
+The inversion places some knowledge on the developer, namely additional awareness of the targeted system.
+We consider the trade worth it, since it keeps an application’s design from being undercut to fit a managed runtime’s costs and constraints.

-None of these languages stand still; Rust and C++ continue evolving to address these complex issues in their own ways.
-Rust’s async ecosystem has matured considerably, with tokio emerging as a de facto standard, though the fundamental tension between async lifetimes and the borrow checker remains an active area of language design discussion.
-C++20 coroutines represent significant progress toward zero-overhead async, and future standards will likely refine the model further.
-We acknowledge this ongoing work while noting that Fidelity takes a materially different approach: rather than retrofitting async onto an existing ownership model, our delimited continuation design makes continuation boundaries explicit in the semantic graph from the start.
-This enables compile-time analysis that emerges naturally from the architecture rather than being layered on afterward.
-The result is not necessarily “better” in absolute terms, but it offers a distinct solution path that we anticipate will prove valuable for systems where compile-time determinism is paramount.
+None of these languages stand still; Rust and C++ continue evolving to address these issues in their own ways.
+Rust’s async ecosystem has matured, with tokio emerging as a de facto standard, though the tension between async lifetimes and the borrow checker remains an active area of language design discussion.
+C++20 coroutines represent progress toward zero-overhead async, and future standards will likely refine the model further.
+We take a different route in our Fidelity framework.
+Rather than retrofit async onto an existing ownership model, our delimited continuation design makes continuation boundaries explicit in the semantic graph from the start.
+The compile-time analysis then follows from the architecture rather than being layered on afterward.
+We anticipate this path will prove valuable for systems where compile-time determinism is the priority.

 Arena Memory and Disciplined Allocation

-Arena memory management represents a novel implementation for F# developers accustomed to .NET standard application code.
-It’s an example of how a simple syntactic addition to Clef creates sophisticated memory patterns that can emerge from static resolution principles.
-Arena allocation provides controlled, efficient memory management for scenarios where stack allocation is insufficient but full garbage collection is unnecessary.
+Arena memory management is new ground for developers coming from the .NET standard application code that F#, Clef’s lineage, runs on.
+It shows how a small syntactic addition to Clef builds memory patterns out of static resolution.
+Arena allocation provides controlled, efficient memory management for cases where stack allocation is insufficient but full garbage collection is unnecessary.

 let processLargeDataset data =